bigginlab/WaterDock_pymol/README.md

-Python Dependencies
+Dependencies

 1) PyMol ofcourse

 2) MDAnalysis -- (version > 0.13)

-3) numpy -- (any version compatible with the MDAnalysis build)
+3) numpy and Scipy (usually done as part of your MDanalysis install)

-4) scipy
+4) Autodock Vina